-Organisations based outside of the United Kingdom who wish to apply for UKAS Accreditation are strongly advised to contact the UKAS applications team to discuss their planned application prior to completing and submitting any documentation to UKAS.
+Organisations based outside of the United Kingdom who wish to apply for UKAS Accreditation are advised to follow the process under the below heading; ‘I would still like to progress UKAS accreditation, what do I do?’ prior to completing and submitting a formal application to UKAS.

 - There is no LAB within the country that the organisation is based.

 - There is a LAB within the country that the organisation is based but that LAB is not a signatory to either the IAF or ILAC Multilateral agreements.

 - There is a LAB within the country that the organisation is based and the LAB is a signatory to either the IAF or ILAC Multilateral agreements, but not for the scope of accreditation sought.